OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 and ‘persistent’ are used for measurement attributes (input and output, respectively).

 mosaik will complain if you connect a non-persistent output to a non-trigger input.
-This is because the target simulator should be able to rely on always receiving input on its non-trigger attributes, but just delaying or even repeating the last event would be semantically unsound (the event is associated with the time at which it was generated by the source simulator, not with the time at which the target simulator happens to run).
+This is because the target simulator should be able to rely on always receiving input on its non-trigger attributes, but the source simulator could potentially omit output on its non-persistent attribute.
+(mosaik could provide output that the source simulator produced in earlier steps, delaying or even repeating it.
+However, this would be semantically unsound as the event is associated with the time at which it was generated by the source simulator, not with the time at which the target simulator happens to run.)

 .. figure:: /_static/connect_attr_simulator.*
    :width: 600